aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-barcode-height-adjustment/_index.md

 ---
-title: How to Set and Adjust Barcode Height for One-Dimensional Databar using Aspose.BarCode for .NET
+title: How to Generate and Adjust Barcode Height for One-Dimensional Databar using Aspose.BarCode for .NET
 linktitle: One-Dimensional Databar Barcode Height Adjustment
 second_title: Aspose.BarCode .NET API
 description: Learn how to adjust barcode height in pixels for One-Dimensional Databar with Aspose.BarCode for .NET.
 Customize barcode size quickly and easily.